Paul Theroux: Literary work

 Theroux published his first novel, Waldo (1967), during his time in Uganda; it was moderately successful.
 He published several more novels over the next few years, including Fong and the Indians, Jungle Lovers, and The Mosquito Coast.
 On his return to Malawi many years later, he found that Jungle Lovers, which was set in that country, was still banned.
 He recounted that in his book Dark Star Safari (2002).

 After moving to London in 1972, Theroux set off on an epic journey by train from Great Britain to Japan and back.
 His account of this journey was published as The Great Railway Bazaar, his first major success as a travel writer and now a classic in the genre.
-The Nigerian reviewer Noo Saro-Wiwa writes” “Theroux’s book The Great Railway Bazaar (1975) sold 1.5 million copies and is often credited with launching the travel-writing boom of the late twentieth century."
-He has since written a number of travel books, including traveling by train from Boston to Argentina (The Old Patagonian Express), walking around the United Kingdom (The Kingdom by the Sea), kayaking in the South Pacific (The Happy Isles of Oceania), visiting China (Riding the Iron Rooster), and traveling from Cairo to Cape Town across Africa (Dark Star Safari).
-In 2015, he published "Deep South" detailing four road trips through the southern states of the United States.
-In 2019 he published On the Plain of Snakes, his account of his extensive travels in his own car throughout Mexico.
-He is noted for his rich descriptions of people and places, laced with a heavy streak of irony, or even misanthropy.
+The Nigerian reviewer Noo Saro-Wiwa wrote: "Theroux's book The Great Railway Bazaar (1975) sold 1.5 million copies and is often credited with launching the travel-writing boom of the late twentieth century."

+He has since written a number of travel books, including about traveling by train from Boston to Argentina (The Old Patagonian Express), walking around the United Kingdom (The Kingdom by the Sea), kayaking in the South Pacific (The Happy Isles of Oceania), visiting China (Riding the Iron Rooster), and traveling from Cairo to Cape Town across Africa (Dark Star Safari).
+In 2015, he published Deep South detailing four road trips through the southern states of the United States.
+In 2019, he published On the Plain of Snakes, his account of his extensive travels in his own car throughout Mexico.
+He is noted for his rich descriptions of people and places, laced with a heavy streak of irony.
 Nonfiction by Theroux includes Sir Vidia's Shadow, an account of his personal and professional friendship with Nobel laureate V. S. Naipaul, which ended abruptly after 30 years.

 Theroux has worked extensively with the celebrated photographer Steve McCurry.
 Their book The Imperial Way appeared in 1987, and McCurry's photographs are included in Theroux's Deep South and On the Plain of Snakes.
-Magazines such as Smithsonian and the National Geographic have paired Theroux and McCurry on assignments.
+Magazines such as Smithsonian and The National Geographic have paired Theroux and McCurry on assignments.

 A number of Theroux's books have been made into movies.
-His 1972 novel Saint Jack was filmed by Peter Bogdanovich in 1979, and starred Ben Gazzara.
-His novella Doctor Slaughter was filmed as “Half Moon Street,” in 1986, with Michael Caine and Sigourney Weaver.
-Peter Weir's film “The Mosquito Coast” (1986) had Harrison Ford, Helen Mirren and River Phoenix in the cast.
+His novella Doctor Slaughter was filmed as Half Moon Street, in 1986, with Michael Caine and Sigourney Weaver.
+Peter Weir's film The Mosquito Coast (1986) had Harrison Ford, Helen Mirren and River Phoenix in the cast.
 Theroux's set of short stories The London Embassy became a six-part TV series on British television in 1987.
-“Christmas Snow,” a 1986 TV movie starring Sid Caeser was adapted from Theroux's novel London Snow.
+Christmas Snow, a 1986 TV movie starring Sid Caesar, was adapted from Theroux's novel London Snow.
 Theroux wrote the Hong Kong story on which the Wayne Wang film Chinese Box (1997) was based.
-In 2019, Apple Films announced that The Mosquito Coast was in production as a ten-part series that was broadcast in 2021.
+In 2019, Apple Films announced that The Mosquito Coast was in production as a 10-part series that was broadcast in 2021.